chenyicheng1998/Finnish-Notes/content/docs/grammar/13-partitive.md

 Examples:
 - Minä puhun suomea.
 (I speak Finnish.)
 - Hän rakastaa musiikkia.
 (He/she loves music.)
+- Katson televisiota.
+(I watch television.)

-#### 3. With Negative Sentences
+### 3. With Negative Sentences

 Objects in negative sentences are in the partitive case:

 - Minulla ei ole autoa.
 (I don't have a car.)
 - En ymmärrä suomea.
 (I don't understand Finnish.)

-## Examples in Context
+- En näe sinua.
+(I don't see you.)

+### 4. Partial Amounts

+When referring to an indefinite or partial amount:

 - Haluan kahvia.
-(I want coffee.) - partitive, partial amount
+(I want coffee.) - some coffee, not a specific cup
+- Ostin maitoa.
+(I bought milk.) - some milk, not all the milk

+## Nominative vs. Partitive

+Compare these examples:

 - Kahvi on pöydällä.
 (The coffee is on the table.) - nominative, specific item
-- Ostan kaksi leipää.
-(I buy two loaves of bread.) - partitive after number
-- Rakastan sinua.
-(I love you.) - partitive verb
+- Haluan kahvia.
+(I want coffee.) - partitive, partial amount
+- Syön omenan.
+(I eat the/an apple.) - accusative (same as nominative for singular), whole object
+- Syön omenaa.
+(I'm eating apple.) - partitive, ongoing/partial action